BorgwardtLab/fMRI_Cubical_Persistence/README.md

 The following instructions demonstrate how to use the package and how to reproduce the experiments.

-**Note to NeurIPS 2020 reviewers**: If you are reviewing this code, please be aware that the size restrictions did *not* allow us to distribute the 'baseline' matrices and persistence images.
-Hence, you will *not* be able to run all experiments out of the box.
-We do, however, provide all generated files whenever possible, in particular the topological summary statistics.
-If you want to take a look at these files, please download the supplements from our OSF.io repository under https://osf.io/e86js/?view_only=7300c960263944f2b0115dd8cfac1203.

 ## Installing and using the package